Tourist taking photo of Kaieteur Falls

 History & Discovery

-Being surrounded by nature, wherever it is, has its perks, but when it’s somewhere as beautiful and diverse as the Amazon rainforest, there’s nothing else like it!
-The stunning scenery along the various trails around the falls will open your senses and make you feel as if you have entered paradise.
-The rainforest surrounding the falls is filled to the brim with unique plant and animal species, making it attractive to nature enthusiasts and researchers who want to study life in such an isolated landscape.
-Many of the creatures that live near Kaieteur Falls can’t be seen anywhere else in the world.
-In particular, the area around Kaieteur Falls hosts the rare Golden Frog, made famous in the TV series Life On Earth with David Attenborough.
+Being surrounded by nature, wherever it is, has its perks, but when it’s somewhere as breathtaking and biologically diverse as the Amazon rainforest, there’s nothing else like it!
+The stunning scenery along the trails that lace the plateau around Kaieteur will awaken every sense and make you feel as if you have stepped into paradise.
+The rainforest surrounding the falls is packed with unique plants and animals, attracting both nature enthusiasts and researchers eager to study life in such an isolated landscape.
+Many of the creatures that live near Kaieteur can’t be found anywhere else on Earth.
+One star resident is the pocket‑sized golden rocket frog (Anomaloglossus beebei), made famous in David Attenborough’s landmark series Life on Earth.

-Kaierteur Falls was brought to the attention of Europeans by an exploration party led by British geologist Charles Barrington Brown in the days when the country was known as British Guiana.
-He had been commissioned by the government to survey and map the region and study its rock formations.
-Barrington Brown stumbled upon its grand cascading beauty nearly two centuries ago and published his findings two years later, in 1872.
-From there, word spread rapidly about how impressive the falls were – people couldn’t believe it until they saw it for themselves!
+Kaieteur Falls was first brought to international attention by an exploration party led by Canadian geologist Charles Barrington Brown during the era when Guyana was still called British Guiana.
+Commissioned by the colonial government to survey and map the interior, Brown reached the falls on 29 April 1870 and published his findings two years later, in 1872.
+Word of the waterfall’s stupendous height and power spread quickly—people couldn’t believe it until they saw it for themselves!

-Thanks to Barrington Brown’s reports, Kaieteur Falls has become a tourist must-see destination.
-The sheer magnitude of the falls captivates people and inspires them to see what nature is capable of.
-So book your ticket today if you haven’t already; then, you can join thousands of other travelers who have come face-to-face with its awe-inspiring beauty.
+Thanks to Barrington Brown’s reports, Kaieteur has become a must‑see destination.
+The sheer magnitude of the falls captivates travellers and proves what nature is capable of.
+Book your ticket, and you can join the thousands who have come face‑to‑face with this awe‑inspiring wonder.

 Cultural Significance of Kaieteur Falls